-The outdoor environment was designed and built by the parents of MFLC.
+The outdoor environment is maintained by the parents of MFLC.
 It includes swings, climbing devices, slides, a sandbox, a wooden replica of a trolley with seats, and a playhouse.
 We go outside every day, weather permitting, since we feel this is an important experience for young children.
 In addition to the equipment, we may use chalk, paint, water, bubbles, balls, and a parachute.